ShutdownRepo/smartbrute/README.md

 The smart password spraying and bruteforcing tool for Active Directory Domain Services.

-**This project is actually in an alpha state.
+**:warning: This project is actually in an alpha state.
 It has not been tested in many real life environments for now.
 Expect the unexpected...**

 ## Core features